PythonOT/POT/docs/source/quickstart.rst

 3. **Why is Sinkhorn slower than EMD ?**

     This might come from the choice of the regularization term.
-The speed of convergence of sinkhorn depends directly on this term [22]_ and when the regularization gets very small the problem try and approximate the exact OT which leads to slow convergence in addition to numerical problems.
-In other words, for large regularization sinkhorn will be very fast to converge, for small regularization (when you need an OT matrix close to the true OT), it might be quicker to use the EMD solver.
+The speed of convergence of Sinkhorn depends directly on this term [22]_.
+When the regularization gets very small the problem tries to approximate the exact OT which leads to slow convergence in addition to numerical problems.
+In other words, for large regularization Sinkhorn will be very fast to converge, for small regularization (when you need an OT matrix close to the true OT), it might be quicker to use the EMD solver.

-    Also note that the numpy implementation of the sinkhorn can use parallel computation depending on the configuration of your system but very important speedup can be obtained by using a GPU implementation since all operations are matrix/vector products.
+    Also note that the numpy implementation of Sinkhorn can use parallel computation depending on the configuration of your system, yet very important speedup can be obtained by using a GPU implementation since all operations are matrix/vector products.